-Are you looking for an exciting and engaging nature-based outlet for your children this year?
-Our popular Nature Tots programs are a great way to give preschool age children the opportunity to share in exploring the simple wonders of the natural world.
+Our popular preschool and Kindergarten outreach programs are a great way to give children the opportunity to share in exploring the simple wonders of the natural world.
 Our workshops are based on the idea that children have a natural curiosity of the world around them.
 It is our job to encourage and explore that curiosity through imaginary play, songs, movement, stories, art, and loads of other fun activities.

 No bus to book!
 Our experienced educators bring some of Assiniboine Park’s most popular programs to you.
-Maximum number of participants per program is 25 students.
-School programs are 60 minutes in length.
 These programs are also great for Guide and Scout groups.

 Through storytelling, our educators will introduce our indigenous animals at the Zoo and their importance to Aboriginal beliefs, values, and stories.
 First Nations and Inuit peoples use storytelling not only as means of entertaining but as a way of passing on information.